treeverse/lakeFS/design/accepted/gc_plus/gc-plus-cloud.md

 ### Metrics and Logging
 - Add UGC logging and metrics to the cloud monitoring tools
-- Alerti configuration / on-call guide
+- Alerti configuration / on-call guide - for failed job runs add P3/P4 alerts
 - Access to the cloud user metadata for debugging

 ### Testing